Give personalized product recommendations using Chat

 Within the Question menu for each Ending, disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.
 Each link should lead to the order page of the recommended product.

 10. Time for some quiz magic!
 To show respondents different Endings based on their preferences, we’ll use the Score quiz feature.
-From the Create panel, open the Logic tab and click on Score quiz.
+From the Create panel, open the Logic tab, click Quiz and scoring and select Score quiz.